 More federal help

 A major federal disaster was declared Friday for 15 counties in Tennessee.
-This provides funds for local governments, some nonprofits and individuals.
+This provides funds for local governments and some nonprofits, including for cleanup and infrastructure repairs.

 Learn more at https://www.disasterassistance.gov/.